xmos/lib_adat/README.rst

 *******

 Provides ADAT transmitter and receiver implementations, each in a separate thread.
 Additional threads are required to collect and supply data via a channel end interface.
+These threads are required to deal with any sample ordering required for S/MUX.

 ********
 Features